Where can you find more income in this low-yield environment?

 When the stock market tanked in March 2020 due to the pandemic impact on our economy, those with cash on the sidelines were able to grab stocks at battered prices and benefit substantially.
-Participating in the market has been a challenging year unless you were holding a growth portfolio.
-Finding income from low-risk investments has been somewhat limited since the Great Recession and has become more so this year.
+However, if you stayed in the market, you received the rewards rather than bailing out during the market.
+We have some suggestions that balance risks and returns.

-The Fed, through its monetary policy, took swift action to deal with the economic downturn.
-They brought down the fed funds rate to nearly zero and expanded our money supply through aggressive quantitative easing measures.
-These necessary actions caused market interest rates, already low since the Great Recession, to their lowest levels historically.
+The Fed, through its monetary policy, takes action to deal with economic downturns.
+In 2020, they brought down the fed funds rate to nearly zero and expanded our money supply through aggressive quantitative easing measures.
+These necessary actions caused market interest rates, already low since the Great Recession, to drop to their lowest levels historically.
 We have commented on the Fed’s role in our economy and its impact on the markets here.

 If you are an income investor, the low yield environment has been frustrating to earn returns.
 Retirees, and those who are risk-averse, often favor income investing.
 However, income investing is for anyone who wants to balance the risk in their portfolio.